simonagren/simonagren.github.io/content/posts/2020-04-06--graph-presence/index.md

 # Finishing up

-Hopefully you got some ideas from this.
+Hopefully, you got some ideas from this.
 Make sure to follow the evolving of these APIs.
 And please let me know if you have any cool ideas.